 Letters of Recommendation

-Letters of recommendation should come from a lab mentor, PI or senior lab researcher with a PhD who has both a professional and direct knowledge of the applicant.
-Current or recent academic instructors and/or employers (with direct knowledge of the applicant) are also accepted.
-Letters from friends, lab mates, coworkers, priests or irrelevant instructors, faculty, or administrators are not accepted.
-All letters of recommendation are due by the December 15 application deadline.
+Letters of recommendation from a lab mentor, PI or senior lab researcher with direct knowledge of the applicant should address the applicant’s professional characteristics.
+Current or recent academic instructors and/or employers with direct knowledge of the qualities of the applicant that are relevant for graduate training are also accepted.
+All letters of recommendation are due by the application deadline.

 Letters of recommendation should address:

 - How long and in what capacity does the recommender know the applicant?

 - How many students has the recommender known at this level?